Jason Conrad: Professional career

 After graduating from college, Conrad spent time in the Sacramento Professional Development League and travelled to China as a member of the NetScouts USA All-Star team.

 Conrad began his professional career in the Netherlands, signing with Zorg en Zekerheid Leiden of the Dutch Basketball League on August 5, 2013.
 On November 6, 2013, he recorded seven blocks against the Bakken Bears to set the best mark for blocks in a game during the 2013–14 EuroChallenge season.
 He was cut from the roster on January 8, 2014, after averaging 4.5 points and 2.7 rebounds in 15 league games.
 He also averaged 2.2 points, 4.7 rebounds and 1.5 blocks in six EuroChallenge games.

 In August 2014, Conrad signed with the Moncton Miracles of the Canadian National Basketball League.
 He was cut from the roster on December 2, 2014, after averaging 5.1 points and 5.4 rebounds in eight games.

 On January 19, 2015, Conrad signed with the Perry Lakes Hawks in Australia for the 2015 State Basketball League season.
 He was cut from the roster on March 30, 2015, due to a reported back injury, after averaging 7.8 points, 6.0 rebounds and 1.5 blocks in four games.

 In January 2016, Conrad moved to Germany to play out the season with the Westfalen Mustangs.
 In May 2016, he returned to Australia to play for the South West Metro Pirates of the Queensland Basketball League.
 In 13 games for the Pirates in 2016, he averaged 8.6 points, 6.2 rebounds and 1.5 assists per game.

 In December 2018, Conrad signed with the Yakima SunKings of The Basketball League (TBL).
 He averaged 6.85 points and 5.85 rebounds during the 2019 season.

-Conrad had short stints in the TBL in 2021 with the California Sea-Kings in 2022 with the Salem Capitals.
+Conrad had short stints in the TBL in 2021 with the California Sea-Kings and in 2022 with the Salem Capitals.
+He returned to the Capitals in 2023.

 Personal life

 Both of Conrad's parents played collegiately at Santa Clara University.
-His father, Bill, competed in basketball, while his mother, Karin, was a volleyball player.
+His father, Bill, competed in baseball, while his mother, Karin, was a volleyball player.
 His older sister, Kristina, played volleyball at San Jose State University.

 In December 2020, Conrad became the inaugural owner of the Salem Capitals, a new franchise in The Basketball League (TBL).